RADSuite/RADalign/README.md

 # RADalign

-An interactive RShiny app for exploring the variation across 16S rRNA gene copies in microbial taxa, helping researchers choose the right variable regions for their amplicon sequencing experiments.
+An R package designed to use the RAD library to explore the variation across 16S rRNA gene copies in microbial taxa by aligning 16S variable regions.
+Can be used as a backend for RADexplorer, an interactive RShiny app that explores RADalign outputs.

 ---